MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

-1. Fix problems in logout when token is expired.
-Also, reconnect when token is expired.
+1. Fix problems in logout when token is expired - This may be fixed
-2. Signup does not complete login to chat - app code issue?
+2. Signup does not complete login to chat - app code issue? - This may be fixed
+3. After signup, the user list is not updated.
+Chat opens but does not have updated user list.

 ## TODO: Normal